[FFmpeg-devel] [PATCH 0/5] Fix mp3 gapless support (second try)

 > > >

-> And how could this be achieved?
+> > how can this be tested ?

 Michael GnuPG fingerprint: 9FF2128B147EF6730BADF133611EC787040B0FAB